sagemodeninja/money/docs/CONCEPTS.md

 > A wallet can group transactions from multiple accounts.

-## Categories

-A `category` represents an additional layer of classification for transactions.

-They help organize transactions into meaningful groups, such as "Expenses", "Utilities", or "Entertainment".

 ## Transactions

 A `transaction` represents a chronological record of financial activies.
 Each transaction is tied to a specific `account` and `wallet`, ensuring proper tracking and categorization.